(a) Original literary, artistic, musical and dramatic works;

 (v) the right to make any record in respect of the work.

-The first four rights are generally referred to by the single expression ‘Performing Rights’, and the last right is referred to as ‘Mechanical Rights’, and are administered on behalf of its members by the IPRS as assigned.
+The first four rights are generally referred to in the Industry by the single expression ‘Performing Rights’, and the last right is referred to as ‘Mechanical Rights’, and are administered on behalf of its members by the IPRS as assigned.

-The expression ‘Performing Right’, means and includes the right of performing in public, broadcasting and causing to be transmitted to subscribers to a diffusion service in all parts of the world, by any means and in any manner whatsoever, all musical works or parts thereof and such words and parts thereof (if any) as are associated therewith including (without prejudice to the generality of the expression ‘musical works’) the vocal and instrumental music in cinematograph films, the words and/or music of monologues having musical introduction, and/or accompaniment, and the musical accompaniment of non-musical plays, dramatico-musical works including operas, operettas, Musical plays, revues or pantomines and ballets, video, plays, serials, documenteries, dramas, commenteries etc. accompanied by music and the right of authorising any of the said Acts.
+The expression ‘Performing Right’, means and includes the right of performing in public, making available including broadcasting and causing to be transmitted to users/subscribers of a diffusion service in all parts of the world, by any means and in any manner whatsoever, all musical works or parts thereof and such words and parts thereof (if any) as are associated therewith (i.e. lyrics), including the vocal and instrumental music in cinematograph films, the words and/or music of monologues having musical introduction, and/or accompaniment, and the musical accompaniment of non-musical plays, dramatico-musical works including operas, operettas, Musical plays, revues or pantomimes and ballets, video, plays, serials, documentaries, dramas, commentaries etc. accompanied by music and the right of authorising any of the said Acts.

-The expression ‘Mechanical Right’, means and includes the right of making recordings of all musical works or parts thereof and such words and parts thereof (if any), and ‘recording’ includes without limitation to the generality of the expression the aggregate of sounds embodied in records, discs, tapes and cartridges of all kinds.
+The expression ‘Mechanical Right’, means and includes the right of reproduction and storage including in any electronic format.
+This also includes works stored or reproduced on g recordings of all musical works or parts thereof and such words and parts thereof (if any), and ‘recording’ includes without limitation to the generality of the expression the aggregate of sounds embodied in records, discs, tapes and cartridges of all kinds.
+Including digital copies of such recordings

-The Management, appointed by the Governing Council is headed by the Chief Executive Officer, who is assisted by staff members all over the country.
+The Management, appointed by the Governing Council which oversees the day-to-day functioning of IPRS is headed by the Chief Executive Officer, who is assisted by staff members all over the country.
 The Company’s Head Office is in Mumbai.
-In addition to the Head office the Company administers its operations from branch offices all over India in Chennai, Delhi and Kolkata.
+In addition to the Head office the Company administers its operations from branch offices all over India in Chennai, Delhi and Kolkata etc.

 In certain cases, ‘permits’ are issued for the use of the repertoire or of specific works at one performance or at a short series of performances.

-The Company’s Licence is necessary for any public performance of copyright music under its control regardless of the nature of the entertainment or the kind of premises at which the performance takes place and irrespective of whether a charge for admission is made.
+An IPRS licence is necessary for any public performance/communication to the public of copyright music under its control regardless of the nature of the entertainment or the kind of premises at which the performance takes place and irrespective of whether a charge for admission is made.

-Just as a purchase of a copy of play that is in copyright does not entitle the purchaser to perform the play in public, so also the purchaser of a copy of piece of music or of a commercial recording, does not entitle the purchaser to perform in public the work embodied in the copy or recording.
-It mearly entitles him to perform the work in his domestic circle, where Performing Rights do not operate.
+Just as purchasing a printed copy of a theatrical play that is in copyright does not entitle the purchaser to perform the play in public, so also the purchaser of a copy of a piece of music or of a commercial recording, does not entitle the purchaser to perform in public the work embodied in the copy or recording.
+It merely entitles him to perform the work in his domestic circle, where Performing Rights do not operate.

 The Company’s licences cover both ‘live’ performances and performances by mechanical means, e.g. Juke boxes, Radio and Television sets, records players, background music devices, and so on.
 They are issued for numerous categories of premises, including cinemas, clubs, concert halls, dance hall, bingo halls, hotels, town halls, church halls, public houses, restaurants, shops, factories, universities, ships, aeroplanes, sports stadium and many others.